mpartipilo/tikatours_src/data/extracted/content/regions/regions/samtskhe-javakheti/index.en.md

 </div>

 <div class="row content-row"><!-- 1185 (2)-->
-<div class="col-xs-12"><!-- 1577 -->
+<div class="col-12"><!-- 1577 -->

-The river Jobiskhevi, a tributary of the Mtkvari, threads through this jaw\-droppingly beautiful region, dividing the two areas of Samtskhe and Javakheti that form it.
+The river Jobiskhevi, a tributary of the Mtkvari, threads through this jaw-droppingly beautiful region, dividing the two areas of Samtskhe and Javakheti that form it.

 </div>